PokeNavBot/pokenav-documentation/_sources/moderation.md.txt

    :header: "Command", "Description"
    :widths: 5, 20

-   ``$disable-ex-raid-lobby #channel``, "Disables EX raid announcements in the channel."
+   ``$toggle ex-raid-lobby #channel``, "Enable / disables EX raid announcements."
-   ``$disable-raid-lobby #channel``, "Disables raid announcements."
+   ``$toggle raid-lobby #channel``, "Enable / disables raid announcements."
-   ``$enable-ex-raid-lobby #channel``, "Enables EX raid announcements in the channel."
-   ``$enable-raid-lobby #channel``, "Enables raid announcements in the channel."
-   ``$create-active-raids-channel``, "Creates a new channel and publishes all future active raids there."
+   ``$create active-raids-channel``, "Creates a new channel and publishes all future active raids there."
-   ``$create-active-ex-raids-channel``, "Creates a new channel and publishes all future active EX raids there."
+   ``$create active-ex-raids-channel``, "Creates a new channel and publishes all future active EX raids there."
+   ``$set raid-duration-secs 7200``, "Maximum amount of time a raid channel can exist, in seconds."
    ``$create-ex-raid-category Category Name``, "Creates a new category where EX raids will be placed."
-   ``$set-ex-raid-duration-secs 604800``, "Maximum amount of time an EX raid channel can exist, in seconds."
    ``$create-raid-category Category Name``, "Creates a new category where raids will be placed."
-   ``$set-raid-duration-secs 7200``, "Maximum amount of time a raid channel can exist, in seconds."
-   ``$set-raid-moderation-role raid-moderator``, "The role that can take privledged actions in raid channels (like ending it)."
+   ``$set raid-moderation-role raid-moderator``, "The role that can take privledged actions in raid channels (like ending it)."
-   ``$set-raid-viewer-role raid-viewer``, "The role that can view all active raid channels."
+   ``$set raid-viewer-role raid-viewer``, "The role that can view all active raid channels."
    ``$toggle restrict-status``, "Toggles whether you allow anyone to update the status in a raid."
    ``$toggle auto-insert-counters``, "Toggles whether raid boss counters get automatically inserted in a raid."
    ``$toggle auto-insert-cheatsheet``, "Toggles whether to insert cheatsheet at start of a raid."